 In brief: Consider this unit if your piano is in a relatively small space, and you need something relatively inexpensive and absolutely quiet.

 However, there’s a considerable tradeoff.
 The downside of ultrasonic humidifiers in general is that you must use distilled water or filtered, demineralized water.
 Otherwise, minerals will be flung into the air by the humidifier, and white dust will accumulate on surfaces!
+(This is actually mentioned, officially, by the United States Environmental Protection Agency.)
 And it’s no fun cleaning this out from underneath the strings in a grand piano.
 This is not a unique problem for the Winix, but applies to all ultrasonic humidifiers.

 You absolutely must locate this more than five feet from the piano.
-Because it humidifiers rapidly, it can easily damage finish.
+(Consistent with Steinway’s recommendations.)
+Because it humidifies rapidly, it can easily damage the finish.

 The humidifier performs best when placed on a raised surface, such as a side table.
 Place it sufficiently high above the ground that the mist has time to absorb into the air; otherwise, you’ll get condensation (and potentially damage to wooden surfaces) around the base.
 With the Winix, you do have the option to warm the mist, and this helps considerably: This is one more reason why it’s the best of the ultrasonic options.